How to Screen Candidates: Tips from Ag Recruiters

 Phone Interview

 In the first interview, provide the candidate with an overview of the position, what a typical day looks like, and what it’s like to work for your company.
-A strong candidate should come prepared with their own questions to ask regarding the company and role.
+A strong candidate should come prepared with their own questions about the company and the role, too.
 The employer may use this time to get a better idea of the candidate’s background, skills, and future career goals.
 The phone interview may last anywhere from 30 minutes to an hour, and is a good starting point to explore if it’s a good fit for both parties.

 Video Interview

-If the phone interview goes well, an appropriate next step may be a virtual, or video interview.
+If the phone interview goes well, an appropriate next step may be a virtual or video interview.
+Video interviews can be conducted live or asynchronously, allowing you to assess communication skills, professionalism, and cultural fit before advancing candidates further in the hiring process.
+Asynchronous video interviews allow candidates to record responses to pre-set questions at their convenience, making this method especially effective for high-volume hiring.
 This is where you will dive deeper into the candidate’s specific skills and relatable experience and discover their potential to step into this role successfully.

 On-site Interview

-After a successful video interview, an in-person, or on-site interview should take place next.
+After a successful video interview, an in-person or on-site interview should take place next.
 This is a great opportunity for the candidate to meet members of the team, see the work environment, and ask more specific questions about the position.
+At this stage, final interviews are conducted as in-depth assessments with the top candidates to evaluate their compatibility with the role and the company's long-term objectives.
+Final interviews typically involve more detailed questions and interpersonal evaluation to determine the best fit before making a hiring decision.

 Provide the candidate with a tour of the farm or facility and give them a clear idea of what their day in the position would look like.
 Have them meet with other team members to gauge their cultural fit and interactions with other employees.